radiospiel/imgio/README.md

 imgio creates PNG and JPEG output files, and supports a plethora of input formats - everything RMagick handles.

+## When it takes a bit longer...

+...to fetch the images from their respective sources, then you will be glad that @Overbyrd implemented sinatra async mode.
+This mode, which is the default on ruby 1.9 installations (and, btw, is not available on Ruby 1.8.7) lets your imgio instance fetch a number of images in parallel.
+You could do this by deploying multiple imgio instances behind an apache or nginx proxy - but this way your
+CPU is used more effectively (and a free Heroku instance looks much better now.)

 ### HTML

 The following `<img>` tag will always be 120px wide and 90px high.
 The requested image will be rescaled to fill that size.
 Overflowing parts of the image will be cut off.